clj2289/ArcPy-Tips/README.md

 ## Best Management Practices
 * Use of data access cursors (arcpy.da.*)
 * Always use a scratch workspace if you _have_ to write data to disk
-* Turn of archiving unless its required
+* Turn off archiving unless its required

 ## Tips
 * Call your python scripts from the command line and sent in parameters